This is the third class in a five-course online series "How to model, value, and finance early stage software and service startups."

 No prior finance experience is required.

 All PowerPoint and Excel materials are available for download immediately after purchase.
-Access to the video content and practice questions is restricted to 15 days.
-However, if you need access to the video content and/or practice questions for more time, you can repurchase the same class again.
+You also have lifetime access to the video content and practice questions.

-For the duration of the course, you will have access to a private Facebook group where you can interact with other students and ask us questions.
+1. For the first 30 days after enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
+Victoria oversees the group and will help you if other students don’t know the answers.

 1. Free Cash Flow (FCF) and how it is calculated.